 You can consider this section an opportunity to demonstrate your understanding of the skills and requirements necessary for the project.
 You need to make a judgment about what seems relevant to a project, based on your reading of the project description.
 Don’t feel obligated to include ten courses–ten is a maximum, not a minimum.

 No. In fact, we discourage the submission of such letters.
 Save your credits with your potential recommenders for jobs or grad school applications!

 Is there any advantage to applying early?

-No - faculty have access to all applications beginning on the day of the application deadline, not sooner.
+No – faculty have access to all applications beginning on the day of the application deadline, not sooner.
 However, please do not wait until the last moment, either.
 This can lead to a lot of traffic on the server, and thus to delays when you try to submit.
-The deadline is usually on Wednesday of the second week of classes in the fall, and on Tuesday of the second week of classes in the spring.
+The deadline is usually on Tuesday of the second week of classes.

 Should I contact faculty I am interested in working with?

 If you have questions about a project, it is OK to go to faculty office hours at the end of the preceding term, but please do NOT contact faculty about URAP matters during the first weeks of the semester.
 Remember that faculty sign up for URAP because they want to use the URAP process and prefer not to meet with potential apprentices haphazardly.
 For most faculty, their priority in the first two weeks of classes is to get their courses running smoothly.
 Please respect this.

 URAP faculty cannot commit positions before they have reviewed all applications for the apprenticeship.

 Why am I limited to three faculty applications?